 Gary Ridgway was previously a Detective Superintendent in Cambridgeshire Police and Head of Public Protection.
 He has pioneered proactive victim-led child sexual exploitation (CSE) investigations and led Operation Erle which resulted in the successful conviction of ten offenders

-What will the review look at?
+What the review will look at

 The review will, as originally planned, consider allegations relating to CSE, including the allegations relating to shisha bars in 2012/13.
 It will also consider a number of other specific matters where concerns have been raised that sit outside this timeframe.